CLAS Faculty Governance and Elections

 Committee Rosters

-Note that recently elected members are highlighted in blue.
-Note also that a few empty seats remain - these are highlighted in orange.
-If you have interest in any of the openings, please contact CFC chair Kirk Anderson.
+Vacancies are highlighted in orange - these seats are open for the W26 election!
+If you have any questions, please contact CFC chair Kirk Anderson.

 CLAS Committees